jbhumph/DSACheatsheet/README.md

 ## **Data Structures**

 ### **1. Array**
-- **Definition:** an array is a data structure consisting of a collection of elements (values or variables), of same memory size, each identified by at least one array index or key.
+- **Definition:** An array is a data structure consisting of a collection of elements (values or variables), of same memory size, each identified by at least one array index or key.
 An array is stored such that the position of each element can be computed from its index tuple by a mathematical formula.
 - **Common Use Cases:** Storing ordered data, matrix operations, dynamic programming.
 - **Time Complexity:**
   - Access: **O(1)**